Billings airport adds new flights and amenities for travelers

 He and his team hope to get a federal grant from the Small Community Air Service Development Program to help Billings add future destinations.
 After California, they plan to focus on cities, such as Nashville, Orlando, Houston and Miami.

-Roach said he expects to see lower airfares this summer based on a number of factors in the airline industry, including fuel prices and availability.
+This summer, Roach said, he expects to see lower airfares, based on a number of factors in the industry, including fuel prices and availability.

 “Billings will have lower prices and better connection times on many flights, than other Montana airports,” he said.
 “It really depends on your destination and timing.”